DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

 We are certainly not the only ones to proclaim the notion that ‘what is true today, was true yesterday’.
 You must be able to imagine your future in order to understand the present.
-We need to be more contemporary to our times, that is to say *untimely,*or in the words of Agamben, ‘Contemporary is the one who receives in the face the beam of darkness that comes from her time’.[^12] By recalling the past and creating a collective story (since memory is a collective tool), nothing is ever repeated.
+We need to be more contemporary to our times, that is to say *untimely*, or in the words of Agamben, ‘contemporary is the one whose eyes are struck by the beam of darkness that comes from his own time’.[^12] By recalling the past and creating a collective story (since memory is a collective tool), nothing is ever repeated.
 However, the differences are similar, and the insipid soup of yesterday, a little pimped up, may be dished out as the